Other / mixed grade configuration · Miami Springs, FL

 What is the racial and ethnic makeup of Academy for Innovative Education?

-The largest demographic group at Academy for Innovative Education is Hispanic or Latino at 93.8%.
-The school serves a diverse student body in MIAMI SPRINGS, FL.
+The largest demographic group at Academy for Innovative Education is Hispanic or Latino at 93.8% of enrollment, in Miami Springs, FL.

 What is the Resource Investment Index for Academy for Innovative Education?

-Academy for Innovative Education has a Resource Investment Index of 49/100 (D) based on 3 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Academy for Innovative Education has a Resource Investment Index of 49/100 (higher reported resources relative to schools nationally) based on 3 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page